When there is any major weather event, we will provide assistance, practical support and information as soon as it is safe and appropriate to do so.

 Repairs to your home

-The Association of British Insurers have some great advice for those recovering from floods.
+The Association of British Insurers have advice for those recovering from floods.

 You can also find out about Flood Re, a joint Government and insurance industry initiative to enable you to find affordable insurance for qualifying properties that are at risk of flooding or have been flooded.